SAS Certification Program

 - AND at least one (1) year of post-graduate professional experience* gained in the performance of research or data analysis demonstrating technical competence in current application of spectroscopic principles and/or theory.
 Relevant experience should have been gained at least within the last five (5) years.

-- OR at least five (5) years of professional experience* in addition to the education requirement for Associate Spectroscopist;
+- OR at least five (5) years of professional experience* in addition to the education requirement for Associate Spectroscopist; The committee may consider experience over education in its review.

 - AND in addition to the experience required for Associate Spectroscopist, demonstration of ability to perform professional work in spectroscopy, such as laboratory analysis or instrument design work within the large field of spectroscopy, must follow completion of the education requirement for qualification at the Spectroscopist level.
 Relevant experience should have been gained at least within the last five (5) years.

 - OR at least ten (10) years of professional experience* after completion of the minimum education requirements for certification (qualifying bachelor’s degree or completion of required coursework in post-baccalaureate courses).
+The committee may consider experience over education in its review.

 - Additional experience necessary to qualify at this level includes: